Skip to content

 Warning

-Make sure your prompt (the value of the text key) contains the tags expected by your processor to correctly inject the assets in the prompt.
-For some vision multimodal models for instance, you need to add as many <image> tags in your prompt as there are images present in the value of the images key.
+Make sure your prompt contains the tags expected by your processor to correctly inject the assets in the prompt.
+For some vision multimodal models for instance, you need to add as many <image> tags in your prompt as there are image assets included in your model input.